countable-web/open-source-corporation/README.md

 Templates are simply empty documents with no data specific to any Employee or Client, and no real financial data.
 Templates should be markdown, or public [Google Drive](https://drive.google.com/drive/u/0/folders/1JfcXagifO5wmixA-vjI_qgYs1qzw4-dM) charts or sheets.

-## About us
-Countable is a web tech consulting firm which also sells SaaS products and advertising space.
-For more info see our:

-  * [Founder's vision](./VISION.md) - This is a very rough draft and subject to a lot of changes.
-  * [Mission](./MISSION.md) - Countable exists to make these happen.

 ## Similar Efforts

   * Some companies open source aspects such as coding standards, ie [Caktus](https://github.com/caktus/developer-documentation)